 We and our customers are required to obtain permits from one or more governmental agencies in order to perform certain activities.
 Such permits are typically required by state agencies but can also be required by federal and local governmental agencies.
-Moreover, some of our customers' drilling and completion activities may take place on federal land or Native American lands, requiring leases and other approvals from the federal government or Native American tribes to conduct such drilling and completion activities will be conducted.
+Moreover, some of our customers' drilling and completion activities may take place on federal land or Tribal lands, requiring leases and other approvals from the federal government or Tribes to conduct such drilling and completion activities.
+The requirements for such permits vary depending on the type of operations, including the location where our customers' drilling and completion activities will be conducted.
 As with all governmental permitting processes, there is a degree of uncertainty as to whether a permit will be granted, the time it will take for a permit to be issued and the conditions that may be imposed in connection with the granting of the permit.
 Certain regulatory authorities have delayed or suspended the issuance of permits while the potential environmental impacts associated with issuing such permits can be studied and appropriate mitigation measures evaluated.
 Also, in some cases, federal agencies have sought to cancel proposed leases for federal lands and refused or delayed required approvals.
-Permitting or lease delays, an inability to obtain or renew permits or leases, financial condition and results of operations.
+Permitting or lease delays, an inability to obtain or renew permits or leases, or revocation of our or our customers' current permits could cause a loss of revenue and could materially and adversely affect our business, financial condition and results of operations.
 See Part I, Item 1.
-"Business -

-Government Regulation and Environmental, Health and Safety Matters" for more discussion on permitting and leasing matters, including actions under the Biden Administration that may adversely affect oil and natural gas leasing and permitting activities.
+"Business - Government Regulation and Environmental, Health and Safety Matters" for more discussion on permitting and leasing matters, including actions under the Biden Administration that may adversely affect oil and natural gas leasing and permitting activities.
 Consequently, our customers' operations in certain areas of the United States may be interrupted or suspended for varying lengths of time, resulting in reduced demand for our products and services and a corresponding loss of revenue to us as well as adversely affecting our results of operations in support of those customers.